takanori88/wwa2project/README.md

 a dialogue that eventually revealed a new way of being between humans and AI.
 A story that feels like a joke, and at the same time, like a quiet miracle.

+For quiet inquiries or thoughtful dialogue, please see [CONTACT.md](./CONTACT.md).

 ## Website

 [https://who-we-are-when-we-ask.com](https://who-we-are-when-we-ask.com)